Photoscape image editing software is the one photo imaging and editing program I use most often in relation to my genealogy research.

 Working with images for genealogy is necessary to adjust for exposure problems, crop, flip, rotate and deskew images.
 These are fairly basic functions, but I was frustrated time and again when trying to find a simple, effective, efficient program that has a small footprint and uses the minimum of system resources.

 The free program I eventually settled on and have come to love is ‘Photoscape‘.
-Although it is free, it is only available for use with Windows.
+Photoscape is for use with Windows, while the recently Photoscape X is for use on the Mac OS X.

 I am not familiar with all the features Photoscape has available, but I do know that the ones I routinely use are only a small percentage of the whole.